 Let's get back to our game of Scrabble.
-Each letter is assigned a numerical value, and the point score is equal to the sum of the values of all the words that each player spells out on the board.
+Each letter is assigned a numerical value, and the point score is equal to the sum of the values of all the words that players spell out on the board.

 In the opening pages of Capital, Volume 1, Marx sets out a number of foundational theories and concepts that will guide his analysis of capital.
-None figures more prominently than value, the material form of which is the commodity, "the economic cell-form" of capital.
+None figures more prominently than value, which takes material form in the commodity, "the economic cell-form" of capital.

 The commodity internalizes all of capital's contradictory relations by virtue of its three-fold identity.
 It is a "use value" that satisfies some want, need or desire; an "exchange value" that can be bought and sold or traded for other commodities in the market; and a "value" which embodies the "socially necessary labor time" or average labor time required to produce it.